 What if the defendant’s costs and fees total more than the judgment against the defendant?
-Then the court will enter a judgment for the defendant in a net amount (total court costs and legal fees less amount of the judgment against the defendant).
+Then the court will enter a judgment for the defendant in a net amount (total court costs and legal fees less the amount of the judgment against the defendant).

 What if the defendant has insurance that provides a legal defense?
 The plaintiff will still have to cover any judgment even if the defendant has an insurance policy that covers legal expenses.
-The insurer for the Defendant is entitled to recover its attorney’s fees and costs incurred from the date of serving an offer of judgment to the Plaintiff.
+The insurer for Defendant is entitled to recover its attorney’s fees and costs incurred from the date of serving an offer of judgment to Plaintiff.

 5. Damages Capped by State Law

 Here in Florida, the legislature has passed statutes that “cap” damages in some kinds of personal injury cases.
 This has been done in the public interest as decided by the lawmakers.